gee creek

 Gee Creek Wilderness

-A part that confused me was the “Gee Creek Wilderness” sign that we passed about a quarter mile into our hike.
-This is because the trailhead and first portion of the hike are actually within the Cherokee National Forest.
-Whereas the remainder of the trail is within the Gee Creek Wilderness.
-The wilderness is comprised of over 2,500 acres that was established by Congress in 1975.
+One part of the trail that confused me at first was the “Gee Creek Wilderness” sign we passed about a quarter-mile into our hike.
+That’s because the trailhead and the first portion of the hike are within the Cherokee National Forest, while the remainder lies in the designated Gee Creek Wilderness.
+The wilderness area spans over 2,500 acres and was established by Congress in 1975.

 History of Gee Creek

-Gee Creek is located near the Copper Basin.
-Copper was discovered in the basin and mined for in the 1850s.
-This led to the construction of the “Old Copper Road” which is now part of modern day U.S. Route 64.
+Gee Creek is located near the Copper Basin, where copper was discovered and mined starting in the 1850s.
+This led to the construction of the “Old Copper Road” which is now part of modern-day U.S. Route 64.
 When copper ore is mined it has to be smelted.
-And in order to run the smelters they needed to utilize all the surrounding forests for lumber.
+And in order to operate the smelters they needed to utilize all the surrounding forests for lumber.
 Gee Creek was one of the forest areas that fell victim to the heavy lumber use.

-During the smelting process silica is often used to bind with the impurities and extract them leaving the copper behind.
-Silica is often found in nature in the form of quartz.
+During the smelting process silica is often used to bind with the impurities and extract them, leaving the copper behind.
+Silica is found in nature in the form of quartz.
 This is where Gee Creek comes in.
-The remaining concrete in the wilderness area are what’s left of the quartz mining flume (see photos below).
-This flume tunnels the water downstream and is often used with mining minerals.
+The remaining concrete in the wilderness area is what’s left of the quartz mining flume (see photos below).
+This flume tunneled the water downstream and was used to mine minerals.

 How Nature is Affected by the Mining